ethanstoner/ethanstoner.github.io/KNOWN_ISSUES.md

 **Test:** `tests/advanced-mobile-qa.spec.js` - "all floating icons should be visible on mobile"

 ### 4. Mobile Smooth Scroll Performance
+**Status:** Fixed
-**Status:** Fixed (pending verification) **Description:** Smooth scrolling on mobile was glitchy and not as smooth as desktop.
+**Description:** Smooth scrolling up on mobile was jittery/glitchy, while scrolling down worked fine.
-**Root Cause:** Conflicting polyfill and native scroll, causing performance issues.
+**Root Cause:**
-**Fix Applied:**
+- `smoothScrollToTop()` function was using polyfill on mobile, causing jitter
+- Upward scrolling used different code path than downward scrolling **Fix Applied:**
-- Use native smooth scroll only on mobile devices
+- Use native smooth scroll only on mobile for both up and down scrolling
-- Force `scrollBehavior: 'smooth'` via JavaScript
+- Force `scrollBehavior: 'smooth'` via JavaScript before scrolling
-- Added try/catch for error handling
-- Increased timeout for better reliability
+- Removed polyfill usage on mobile devices
-**Test:** `tests/advanced-mobile-qa.spec.js` - "smooth scroll should work on mobile"
+- Consistent scroll behavior for all directions on mobile **Test:** `tests/advanced-mobile-qa.spec.js` - "smooth scroll should work on mobile"

 ## Resolved Issues